 /ltiDeliveryProvider/DeliveryTool/launch1p3?delivery=<delivery_resource_id>.
 You’ll need to replace the

 <delivery_resource_id> part of this link with the ID of your delivery, which is the Published Delivery Id from your TAO delivery, shown in the image below.

 If you’re using LTI 1.1 to deliver the test, click on the Delivery you just created and then click on the icon and then copy the Launch URL that this action generates.

 2. Deliver the test in your LMS.

 If you’re using Moodle, open your course in edit mode, then click on Add an activity or resource.
 Select External Tool, and click Add.

 Give the activity an appropriate name and then paste the URL taken from TAO in the previous step into the Tool URL field.
 This should produce a green check mark to the right of the URL.

 Finally, click Save and then return to the course.
 Your TAO delivery should now have been added to the Moodle course.

-3. Test out the Delivery in Moodle.
+3. Test-run the Delivery in your LMS.

-Log in using a test account, i.e. a Test-taker profile set up for test purposes, to ensure that the delivery works as planned.
+Log in using a test account, i.e. a test-taker profile set up for test purposes, to ensure that the delivery works as planned.
 Select the course and then click on the activity.
 If everything works as desired, no further action will be required.
 If not, then you will need to troubleshoot the delivery in TAO, ensuring that it is fully functional.